 Talking about his personal cooperation with the Hungarian Prime Minister, the head of EMIH-Chabad told Direkt36 that he puts Jewish interest first, everything else comes second.

-“History is being made according to big plans and schedules, the importance of personal elements, decisions, impressions matter much more.
+“History is not being made according to big plans and schedules, the importance of personal elements, decisions and impressions matter much more.
 In the case of an influential politician such as Orban, who has a major influence over his party, his political community and a large part of society, feedbacks to him have an even greater significance”

 Koves explained why connection to power is important for him and Chabad.

 According to Koves, besides building EMIH institutions, Jewish interest also means the transformation of the Hungarian right.
-Orbán indicated to Koves multiple times that he wanted to remove the stamp of anti-Semitism from the Hungarian right.
+Orban indicated to Koves multiple times that he wanted to remove the stamp of anti-Semitism from the Hungarian right.
 “This is a historic process where you take two steps forward and one step back,” recalled Koves, who sees that the Prime Minister thinks that Hungary has a historic debt to find a way forward in its relationship with the Jews, and Israel’s role is important in it.
-According to a Chabad source, around 2012-2013, for example, Koves brought to the attention of the Prime Minister that the Arpad-striped flags (red and white striped flags that were also used by Hungarian Nazi sympathizers) at Fidesz rallies evoke bad memories.
+According to a Chabad source, around 2012-2013, for example, Koves brought to the attention of the Prime Minister that the Arpad-striped flags appearing at Fidesz rallies (red and white striped flags that were also used by Hungarian Nazi sympathizers) evoke bad memories.
 After raising the issue with Orban, the flags have disappeared, according to the source.
-Another example is that the anti-Israeli and pro-Palestinian stance of the Hungarian right-wing press have ceased to exist.
+Another example is that anti-Israeli and pro-Palestinian views of the Hungarian right-wing press have ceased to exist.

 THE LEAGUE ONE FOOTBALL PLAYER AND HIS THIRD DIVISION FRIEND